-Just a few days after his birthday, and only a quarter mile from home, his life was stolen.
+Just a few days after his birthday, and only a quarter mile from home, Felix’s life was stolen.
 The driver was a 79-year-old woman who faced no charges, showed no accountability, and remained in her car — Felix never stood a chance.
 He was airlifted to a hospital.
 A neighbor had to fill in the gaps as the family left the scene.
 Police told them to sit down, to be quiet.
 The system told them to accept, not to fight.
-His sister Jules, who witnessed the crash while joining him on this bike ride, was left without answers, justice, or her brother.
+His sister Jules Reid, who witnessed the crash while joining him on this bike ride, was left without answers, justice, or her brother.

 “There really is no excuse or explanation other than neglect,” Jules said.